department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/bold-text.md

 **Don’t use bold in these cases**

 - Any part of a text link, since the blue and underlining sets apart that text enough
-- Adverbs that emphasize a point being made in the text, like “only if”
+- Words used to emphasize a point being made in the text, like “only if”